 Met Gala 2019: Camp Theme, No Selfie Rule, Here's Everything About the Biggest Fashion Fiesta

-The Metropolitan Museum of Art Costume Institute Benefit Gala, infamously known as Met Gala or Met Ball, celebrates its 71st anniversary.

-The Metropolitan Museum of Art Costume Institute Benefit Gala, infamously known as Met Gala or Met Ball, celebrates its 71st anniversary.
+This year The Metropolitan Museum of Art Costume Institute Benefit Gala, infamously known as Met Gala or Met Ball celebrates its 71st anniversary.

 Loading...

-The first Monday of May is here and the biggest fashion fiesta is all set to unfold on May 6 with celebrities walking the red carpet in their over-the-top outfits.
+The first Monday of May is here and the biggest fashion fiesta is all set to unfold on May 6 with celebrities walking down the red carpet in their over-the-top outfits.

 This year the Metropolitan Museum of Art Costume Institute Benefit Gala, infamously known as Met Gala or Met Ball, celebrates its 71st anniversary.
-The event is a black-tie fundraiser for the museum's Costume Institute wing which is named after Anna Wintour who is the chairperson of Met Gala since 1995.
+The event is a black-tie fundraiser for the museum's Costume Institute wing which is named after Anna Wintour, chairperson of Met Gala since 1995.

-Creme De La Creme of Hollywood, music and the global fashion industry arrive in all their elaborated ensembles making their way to Manhattan only if they are hand-picked for the event by fashion maestro Anna Wintour.
+Crème de la crème of Hollywood, music and the global fashion industry make their way to Manhattan in their elaborated ensembles that is only if they are hand-picked for the guest list by fashion maestro Anna Wintour.

 The Venue